 Ohio’s Responsible RestartOhio program includes operating requirements and protocols to help limit the spread of the coronavirus and enhance the health and safety of employees, patrons and visitors.
-Restaurants, bars and breweries following these protocols were permitted to reopen in May.
 Please check with each business for opening status, hours and offerings.
 Many businesses also offer takeout and delivery options.

 Ohio’s Responsible RestartOhio program includes operating requirements and protocols to help limit the spread of the coronavirus and enhance the health and safety of employees, patrons and visitors.
 Most business categories, including restaurants, attractions, casinos, shops and more, have safely reopened and are ready to welcome residents and visitors alike.

 In late Feb.
-2021, the State of Ohio announced opening guidelines for sporting and entertainment event venues, allowing 25% maximum indoor capacity and 30% maximum outdoor capacity combined with established distancing, masking and cleanliness protocols.
-Guidelines for parades, fairs, festivals and carnivals will be released in the coming weeks.
+2021, the State of Ohio announced opening guidelines for sporting and entertainment event venues, allowing 25% maximum indoor capacity combined with established distancing, masking and cleanliness protocols.

-Greater Cleveland RTA (RTA) bus and rail lines are currently operating for essential travel but with reduced service.
-Park-N-Ride and Downtown Trolley bus service are scheduled to resume in August.
+Greater Cleveland RTA (RTA) bus and rail lines are currently operating but with reduced service.
 Please visit RideRTA.com for up-to-date information.

 Facial coverings are required when riding RTA under the statewide mask mandate.
 Those living, working and traveling in Cuyahoga County are required to wear facial coverings in any indoor location when not at their residence, when outdoors and not able to consistently maintain six feet physical distancing and while waiting for or riding public transportation or ride-sharing vehicles.

-RTA has an enhanced cleaning protocol for all its buses, trains, paratransit and non-revenue vehicles that began on March 5.
-As of April 2, RTA is taking additional measures to protect customers and employees by adding ultra violet technology (UV-C) to its arsenal of disinfectant procedures.
+RTA has an enhanced cleaning protocol for all its buses, trains, paratransit and non-revenue vehicles, including ultra violet technology (UV-C).